ReemNeama/eventati_book/eventati_book_development_tracker.md

 - None at the moment

 ### Current Development Focus
-- Create barrel files for modules with 4 or more imports
-  - This is the next immediate development priority
-  - Will improve code organization and maintainability
+- Continue improving code organization and quality
-  - Will reduce import clutter in files with many dependencies
+  - Focus on UI/UX polish and responsiveness
+  - Ensure all screens follow the established design patterns
+  - Prepare for Firebase implementation
+  - Gradually update imports to use barrel files instead of direct imports

 ### Next Steps (For Next Conversation)
 - ✅ Improve code organization: